alicelovescake/nibbles-n-bytes/data/posts/today-I-learned-react.md

 A key mistake I made was assuming you can reuse the state itself!
 No!
 Each call to a hook has a completely isolated state, like a new instance that starts from the initial null value you pass it.
 For example, I thought by calling the same custom hook in different components for Square and Board, that I could retain the state of the Board.
 No wonder why my board didn't change! 🤦‍♀️

-### TIL: Hooks are a way to reuse stateful logic, not state itself
+**TDLR: Hooks are a way to reuse stateful logic, not state itself**

-**2. You never modify the state directly!**
+### TIL: You never modify the state directly!

 Like I mentioned, useState is a hook and I can call it in any component.
-For instance, I can call `useState` and destructure the return values into a current state value and a function that lets you update it.
+For instance, I can call `useState` and de-structure the return values into a current state value and a function that lets you update it.
 It's like having local variables.
 I like it because I can call it multiple times to manage multiple state variables.
 For the Tic Tac Toe game, I used `useState` to manage the board.
 I gave it a null value of a multi-dimensional array.
 But whenever, I make a move on the board, and I need to update the board with an "X" or "O", I cannot modify my current board array directly!
 Rather, I should use `splice(0)` to create a new board to modify, then call `setBoard` with the new board.
 Interesting!

 I learned in React, immutability is important for several reasons: